jpritikin/coach/content/docs/gratitude.md

 As psychological healers, we exceed past luminaries by far.[^schwartz2017]
 The gratitude I feel can be overwhelming and incapacitating.
 Too much gratitude gets in the way of the work!
+It is like walking along the narrow ridge of a mountain
+Facing stiff wind and treacherous footing.
+Make space for clearheaded judgment;
 Perhaps the Parts that feel gratitude can step back and stay in the waiting room.
-Make space for the healing to take place.
+Only surefooted and true can we salve of the knots of tangled minds.
-There is great need for healing.
+The need for healing is great.
 Celebrate later!

 ## Notes